WHAT ARE THE DAYS AND HOURS OF CAMP?

 ARE MY KIDS ABLE TO BE IN THE SAME GROUP AS THEIR SIBLINGS OR FRIENDS?

 It depends on age.
 They are broken into small groups based on age within each week of camp.
 But they are more than welcome to spend time together at meals, during activities, and during free time.
-After registration, you will receive a questionnaire and let us know if you’ve invited a friend or been invited.
+Before camp begins, you will receive a questionnaire with an opportunity to let us know if you’ve invited a friend or been invited.
 We want to make sure students who are NEW to NYT are placed in a small group with the person who invited him / her.

 WHAT SHOULD MY CHILDREN WEAR TO CAMP?